Last updated on December 14th, 2019 at 03:00 pm

-One of my favorite stops on the drive down the Florida Keys — Anne’s Beach in Islamorada — re-opened iin August after it was devastated by Hurricane Irma two years ago.
+One of my favorite stops on the drive down the Florida Keys — Anne’s Beach in Islamorada — re-opened in 2019 after it was devastated by Hurricane Irma two years ago.

 Located at mile marker 73.5 at the southern end of Upper Matecumbe Key, Anne’s Beach is a rare thing in the Florida Keys – a natural sandy beach.
 And it’s free.

-The park consists of two parking lots (one, on the northern end, is re-opening later in 2019, along with permanent bathrooms) connected by a 1,300-foot boardwalk that winds through the mangroves.
+The park consists of two parking lots and restrooms facilities connected by a 1,300-foot boardwalk that winds through the mangroves.
 Along the way, there are six pavilions with picnic tables.
 You won’t find a more picturesque spot for a picnic in the Keys.

 Rebuilding the beach lots and boardwalk cost $1.6 million.